Curriculum for Admins

 Naming a Multi-Text Field

-Each multi-text field will require a title which should accurately describe the content in that field.
+Each multi-text field will require a title that accurately describes the content in that field.
 The title is what everyone will see when they look at the curriculum map.
-It's important that the title uses common language that everyone will understand so it's clear what the purpose of the field is.
+It's important that the title uses common language that everyone will understand, so it's clear what the purpose of the field is.

 Pre-populating a Multi-Text Field

-Pre-populating content can be helpful to guide the structure of a given field.
-It's important that this pre-populated content is generic as it will be pre-populated for every new unit created in every map in your institution.
+Pre-populating content can help guide the structure of a given field.
+It's important that this pre-populated content is generic, as it will be pre-populated for every new unit created on every map in your institution.

 Step 3: Ordering your fields

 In addition to keeping in mind the audience, you'll also want to consider the pedagogical approach you're using.
-Understanding By Design, for example, has 3 stages which can help with deciding the order in which you want your unit fields.
+Understanding By Design, for example, has three stages that can help decide the order in which you want your unit fields.

 Here are some helpful questions to ask yourself: